 Where this leaves us

-There isn't one method that finds every plastic gas service pipe before the spade goes in.
+There isn't one method that finds every plastic pipe before the spade goes in.
 Gas Tracker II and sonde insertion need gas-qualified access at the customer end.
 GPR works in the right ground but struggles with smaller-diameter, deeper, or moled services.
 Plans and visual judgement narrow the corridor without eliminating the surprises.
+And the international picture says the same thing from the other side: the countries making real progress did it by building locatability in at installation, not by inventing a better way to find bare plastic from the surface.

-Detecting plastic gas pipes is a layered problem, not a single-tool one.
-Every method covered above has a place.
-None of them, on its own, removes the strike risk.
+Detecting plastic pipes is a layered problem, not a single-tool one.
+Every method covered above has a place, none of them removes the strike risk on its own, and any kit that promises to is worth treating with caution.

 For teams working around buried services on UK sites, the practical answer is competence in multiple methods and a clear-eyed view of when each one fails.
 Sygma's GPR Training, Cable Avoidance Training, and EUSR CAT 1 and CAT 2 Combined cover these methods alongside the safe-dig protocols that protect the team when the method runs out.